WebAssembly/tool-conventions/BasicCABI.md

 # Function Calling Sequence
 This section describes the standard function calling sequence, including stack frame layout, Wasm argument and local value usage, and so on.
-These requirements apply only to global functions.
-Local functions not reachable from other compilation units may use different conventions; however this may reduce the ability of external tools to understand them.
+These requirements apply only to global functions (those reachable from other compilation units) .
+Local functions may use different conventions; however this may reduce the ability of external tools to understand them.